mlhartme/stool/client/documentation.md

 #### DESCRIPTION

 Displays the current context when called without argument.
-Also prints the known contexts when called with `-v`.
+Prints all known contexts and (marks the current) when called with `-v`.

 Changes the current context when invoked with a *context* argument.
 If the new context requires authentication, this command implicitly runs `sc auth` to get the respective token.
 This can be disabled by specifying `-offline`.